 3 Enter a diagnosis number and press the [NO. SRH] soft key.
 The search starts.

-You can also select a desired parameter number by pressing the
+You can also select a desired parameter number by pressing the cursor keys and page keys page and moving the cursor.

 System configuration screen

 The system configuration screen displays the system software information of the slave.